Skip to main content

 break

-case BEAM.PROFILE.TYPE_O:
+case BEAM.PROFILE_TYPE.O:

 parameter.setVisible(values[PARAMETER.HOLLOW])